DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Experimental Results

-The final segmentation results of the proposed method can be derived by setting different scales.
-The segmentation evaluation metrics of \emph{precision}, \emph{recall}, \emph{F}, and \emph{GOSE}, \emph{GUSE}, and \emph{TE} of the proposed DeepMerge are presented in Fig.12, where the scales are set as 0.01, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, and 0.99.
-The curve of \emph{precision} (red line in Fig.\ref{resultsAtScales}a) tends to decrease slowly for scales from 0.0 to 0.7.
-After 0.7, however, the \emph{precision} decrease sharply with the further increase of scales.
-The \emph{recall} value of the proposed DeepMerge increases sharply when the scale is above 0.2.
-In comparison, the \emph{F} values first increase and then decrease with the continuous increase of scales.
-The highest \emph{F} value is achieved when the scale is 0.6, where all three curves intersect each other.
-The \emph{GOSE} values present a decreasing trend as the scale increases (Fig.\ref{resultsAtScales}b).
-In contrast, the \emph{GUSE} values present an increasing trend as the scale increases.
-The \emph{TE} values first decrease when the scale is between 0.0 and 0.8 and then increase sharply when the scale is above 0.8.
-The lowest \emph{TE} value is achieved when the scale is 0.6.
-In general, the segmentation performance of DeepMerge varies with different settings of scales.
-The above results suggest that the optimal scale for DeepMerge is 0.6.
+The final segmentation results of the proposed method can be derived by setting different scale parameters.
+The segmentation evaluation metrics of \emph{precision}, \emph{recall}, and \emph{F}of the proposed DeepMerge are presented in Fig.\ref{resultsAtScales}a, where the scale parameters are set as 0.01, 0.10, 0.20, 0.30, 0.40, 0.50, 0.60, 0.70, 0.80, 0.90, and 0.99.
+The curve of \emph{precision} (red line in Fig.\ref{resultsAtScales}a) tends to decrease slowly for scale parameters from 0.0 to 0.6.
+After 0.6, however, the \emph{precision} decrease sharply with the further increase of scale parameters.
+The \emph{recall} value of the proposed DeepMerge increases sharply when the scale parameter is above 0.2.
+In comparison, the \emph{F} values first increase and then decrease with the continuous increase of scale parameters.
+The highest \emph{F} value is achieved when the scale parameter is 0.5.
+In general, the segmentation performance of DeepMerge varies with different settings of scale parameters.
+Fig.\ref{resultsAtScales}b depicts the global and local F values in the varying scale parameters, where the gray curves of local F values firstlt tend to increase and then decrease like global F values.
+All of the optimal scale parameters of local F values are distributed around 0.5.
+The above results suggest that the optimal scale for DeepMerge is 0.5 as Section\ref{loss-function} predicted.